-From a child I was spending time in the pool, competing in swimming competitions, practicing up to 7 times a week.
+As a child I was spending time in the pool, competing in swimming competitions, and practicing up to 7 times a week.
 That was my life.
 That and school.
 I remember I wanted to continue being a scout, as I loved nature and the games and adventures we had in the meetings, but in the end, I got told that it is getting in the way of swimming and had to drop it.
 I never chose swimming, it was chosen for me.

 My carefree childhood ended fast.